sarahcgallLtd/scgFinance/docs/source/index.rst

 Quickstart
 ----------

-Get started quickly with a template and the processing pipeline.

 ``scgFinance`` includes a utility function to set up a recommended project directory structure, complete with empty folders for your data, a default rules file for categorisation, and a template script to get started with processing.
 Use ``download_template`` to initialise the structure:

 .. code-block:: python